Philip James DeVries: Singing caterpillars

 DeVries discovered the substrate-borne calls produced by caterpillars that form symbioses with ants in the butterfly families Riodinidae and Lycaenidae.
 In these symbioses, ants provide protection against arthropod predators in exchange for food secretions.
 DeVries demonstrated experimentally that the calls produced by singing caterpillars function to enhance caterpillar-ant symbioses in concert with caterpillar glands that produce food and chemical secretions.
 He also has shown that singing caterpillars occur widely throughout the world.
 His studies were the first to show that acoustical calls of one insect species can evolve to attract unrelated species in the context of symbiotic associations, fitting into a field of biological science termed Bioacoustics.
 Documentation and examination of interactions between organisms of different species integrate the fields of natural history, ecology, and evolution.

 Natural history films

-For over 20 years DeVries has been involved with natural history documentary films as a writer, scientific advisor and on-camera presenter for production companies such as National Geographic, Partridge Films, Oxford Scientific Films, Big Wave TV, Wildfilms, Granada, and Green Umbrella Films.
+For decades, DeVries was involved with natural history documentary films as a writer, scientific advisor and on-camera presenter for production companies such as National Geographic, Partridge Films, Oxford Scientific Films, and Granada.
 Fifteen of these documentaries have been televised globally by National Geographic Channel, BBC Television and Scientific American Frontiers.

-Photography

-DeVries has worked as a natural history photographer, and his photographs have appeared in publications ranging from Ranger Rick and TV Guide to Nature, Science, and scholarly textbooks.
-He has done photography documenting societal effects after Hurricane Katrina on New Orleans.
-A more recent series of black and white film photography focuses on musicians, bystanders, and street scenes in the New Orleans French Quarter and elsewhere.